datashaman/datashaman-gulp/src/posts/2020-02-21-testing-multi-connection-models.md

         return 'testing';
     }

-Notice how the parameter _name_ is ignored, and the _testing_ connection is returned?
+Notice how the parameter _name_ is ignored, and the _testing_ connection is returned from the original connection resolver?
 The second method changes the default connection to _testing_ to ensure anyone asking gets the required connection.

 _Happy Testing!_